-The primary assets to be protected by the TOE as long as they are in scope of the TOE are (please refer to the glossary in §8 Glossary and acronyms for the term definitions)
+The primary assets to be protected by the TOE as long as they are in scope of the TOE are listed in the following table. (please refer to the glossary in §9 Glossary and acronyms for the term definitions)

 Object No. Asset Definition Generic security property to be maintained by the current security policy travel document 1 user data stored of the TOE All data (being not authentication data) stored in the context of the ePassport application of the travel document as defined in [ICAO-TR-SAC] and being allowed to be read out solely by an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-TR-SAC]).
 This asset covers 'User Data on the MRTD's chip', 'Logical MRTD Data' and 'Sensitive User Data' in [PP-MRTD-BAC].
-Confidentiality 1 Integrity Authenticity 2 user date transferred between the TOE and the terminal connected (i.e. an authorise represented by Basic Inspection System with PACE transferred in the context of the ePassport application of the travel document as defined in [ICAO-TR-SAC] between the TOE and an authenticated terminal acting as Basic Inspection System with PACE (in the sense of Confidentiality 2 Integrity Authenticity 3 travel document tracing data unavailability 3
+Confidentiality 1 Integrity Authenticity 2 user day transferred between the TOE and the terminal connected (i.e. an authori represented by Basic Inspection System with PACE transferred in the context of the ePassport application of the travel document as defined in [ICAO-TR-SAC] between the TOE and an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-TR-SAC]).
+Confidentiality 2 Integrity Authenticity 3 travel docume tracing data Technical information about the current and previous locations of the travel document gathered unnoticeable by the travel document holder recognising the TOE not knowing any PAC E password.
+TOE tracing data can be provided / gathered. unavailability3